|Trail Features:||Panoramic Views, Lake, Wildflowers|

 At 1.1 miles hikers will reach Inspiration Point, one of the most popular hiking destinations in the park.
 From this lofty perch you'll have outstanding views of Jenny Lake, Jackson Hole, as well as the Gros Ventre Mountains towards the east.
 For those wishing to go home with some great photos, the sun will likely pose some problems during the morning hours.
 If you're headed towards destinations further up the canyon you're much more likely to have better photo opportunities on your return trip.

 Over the course of the first couple of miles the trail passes through numerous huckleberry, thimbleberry and wild raspberry patches.
-While passing through these areas it's a good idea to make a lot of noise in case there are any bears around, especially near Cascade Canyon Creek where bears may not be able to hear you coming.
+While passing through these areas it's a good idea to make a lot of noise in case there are any bears around, especially near Cascade Canyon Creek where bears may not be able to hear you approaching.
 While black bears are frequently seen in Cascade Canyon, grizzly bears are becoming more common.
-Therefore, it's a good idea to carry bear spray, make lots of noise, and travel in groups of three or more people while on this trail.
+Therefore, it's a good idea to carry bear spray, make lots of noise, and travel in groups of three or more while on this trail.

 As you proceed the canyon begins to narrow, and at roughly 1.9 miles you'll reach the first in a series of large boulder fields resting along the southern slopes of Storm Point.
 Keep an eye out for picas and marmots as you pass through these areas.
 Also keep an eye out for moose near the willow-choked creek on your left.
-The views of Mt.
-Owen, the prominent mountain on the south side of the canyon, are absolutely stunning throughout this area.
-At 12,928 feet Mt.
-Owen is the second highest mountain in Grand Teton National Park, and is named for William O. Owen, organizer of the first ascent of Grand Teton in 1898.
+The views of Mount Owen, the prominent mountain on the south side of the canyon, are absolutely stunning throughout this area.
+At 12,928 feet Mount Owen is the second highest mountain in Grand Teton National Park, and is named for William O. Owen, organizer of the first ascent of Grand Teton in 1898.

 At roughly 2.6 miles you'll reach a series of ponds that make excellent foregrounds for the looming mountains above.
 You may also want to keep an eye out for harlequin ducks and common mergansers, which are frequently spotted in these shallow waters.